 Streets not classified as Major, Collector, or Tertiary (see Figure 1) are considered local streets.
 No specific photometric design values have been established for local streets.
+However, where local streets intersect with arterial streets, local streets shall be considered as Tertiary for the intersection light level analysis.
 For new plats or newly developed local streets, city-owned systems are preferred and luminaires shall be installed as follows:

 - at intersections

 - at horizontal curves

 - at vertical curves

 - at street ends

 - at marked pedestrian crossings

 - at traffic calming devices

 - and at no greater than 250 foot intervals

-- 3. Sidewalks and Paths
+3. Sidewalks and Paths